graalvm/graalvm-demos/java-kotlin-aot/README.md

   cd graalvm-demos/java-kotlin-aot
   ```

-## Build the application
+## Build the Application

 Before running this example, you need to build the application:
 ```bash
 ./build.sh
 ```

-Look at the important line of the `build.sh` which creates a native image from the Java application.
+Look at the important line of the `build.sh` which creates a native executable for the Java application.
 The `native-image` builder compiles the application ahead-of-time (AOT) for faster startup and lower general overhead at runtime.

 ```bash